MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-apis.md

 This is the final iteration of the PIM API.
 It includes:
   - PIM for Microsoft Entra roles in Microsoft Graph API - Generally available.
   - PIM for Azure resources in ARM API - Generally available.
-  - PIM for groups in Microsoft Graph API - Preview.
+  - PIM for groups in Microsoft Graph API - Generally available.
-  - PIM Alerts for Microsoft Entra roles in Microsoft Graph API - Preview.
+  - PIM alerts for Microsoft Entra roles in Microsoft Graph API - Preview.
-  - PIM Alerts for Azure Resources in ARM API - Preview.
+  - PIM alerts for Azure Resources in ARM API - Preview.

 Having PIM for Microsoft Entra roles in Microsoft Graph API and PIM for Azure Resources in ARM API provide a few benefits including:
   - Alignment of the PIM API for regular role assignment API for both Microsoft Entra roles and Azure Resource roles.